 We do not fund residential fellowships elsewhere.
 (See information about the Russell Sage Foundation Visiting Scholar Program.)

 We are enjoined by IRS code from making general support grants to other institutions.
 Only specific project grants that further our declared program goals are permitted.

-As an operating foundation carrying out our own programs of basic social science research, we are in a position to publish only those books deriving from the research that we support.
+As an operating foundation carrying out our own programs of social science research, we are in a position to publish only those books related to our core research programs.